 - Top with sour cream and chopped green onions or chives.

 Obviously, these stuffed potato skins are not diet-friendly, but don’t let that make you feel guilty.
-Just work the calories off by cheering on your favorite team!
+Just work the calories off by cheering on your favorite team (or, if you’re Vikings fans like our family, cheer the other guys and tell yourself there’s always next year)!